Add as a Google preferred source

 Creating linkable content assets

-When a guide becomes the go-to resource, it can attract backlinks for years.
+When a guide becomes the go-to resource for a topic, it can attract backlinks for years.

 Using broken link-building to your advantage